artsandmetaphysics/goodlifeodyssey/_posts/2020-06-14-antigone-historical-context.md

 <p>you have forced upon the heavens</p>
 </blockquote>

+It seems unclear whether the Athenians would have expected the gods to be on Creon’s side or Antigone’s.

-A modern reader may think of Tiresias as a magician, and thus understand his prophecies, within the play, to be certain—initially I did.
-But the ancient Greeks believed in oracles and augury, and thus, ironically, understood prophets were political, and could lie and cheat.
-This is apparent even in the first book of the _Iliad_ and throughout Herodotus.
-It also explains how Creon’s first response is to call Tiresias a “fortuneteller” (although shortly after he follows his advice).
+The role of prophecy is another cultural norm which, if misunderstood, could alter our understanding of _Antigone_.
+Since we no longer believe in the Greek gods, we may view Tiresias as a story device and his prophecies as certain.
+But the ancient Greeks _believed_ in oracles and augury.
+They were a part of their worldview.
+Ironically, this means they understood that prophets were political.
+They could lie and cheat, as is apparent throughout Herodotus and even in the first book of the _Iliad_.
+It also explains why Creon’s reacts to Tiresias’ prophecy by calling him a “fortuneteller” and dismissing him (although soon he follows his advice).
+We know how the Greek’s viewed prophecy, so in this case we can envision how Sophocles’ audience understood Tiresias.
+What if there are other norms we are not aware of?

 Is it a foregone conclusion that the gods side with Antigone, or is Sophocles making a religious or political statement?
 Could some Athenian audience members have sided with Creon?
 I think it is difficult for us to be sure.